Midtrans/advanced-faq-site/faq-general.md

 Midtrans Snap product requires backend and frontend integration.
 On the backend, those frameworks do not matter.
 You still can use [our library](https://beta-docs.midtrans.com/en/technical-reference/library-plugin), based on your backend technology stack.
 While on the frontend refer to the question [below](#my-developer-uses-react-js-frontend-framework-and-is-unable-to-use-midtransminjssnapjs-what-should-i-do).

 ### My developer uses React JS frontend framework, and is unable to use midtrans.min.js/snap.js.
 What should I do?{docsify-ignore}
-Please be aware that React (or other frontend framework) does play nicely with regular JS library inside `<script>` tag.
+Please be aware that React (or other frontend framework) does play nicely with regular `<script>` tag based JS library.
 Both are same frontend-based JS anyway, so they can still access each other.
 So, include the midtrans.min.js/snap.js as `<script>`. `Veritrans` object, still available as global `window.Veritrans` object inside React. `Snap` object is still available as global `window.Snap` object inside React.
 Please refer to https://github.com/facebook/create-react-app/issues/3007#issuecomment-357863643.

 ### When I try to send request to Midtrans API, it always gets blocked by CORS Policy on the browser.
 What is the issue?{docsify-ignore}
 For now, it is expected to get CORS issue when calling `/transactions` endpoint from frontend (until our *Snap* API team decides to allow CORS).
 Please send the API request securely from backend.